hyu7000/Comment_Maker/README.md

 the Setting viewer show you the tab that can configure custom comment and project name, revisor.

-**Generate Detail Comment**
+**Generate Sx Comment**

-This command generate the detail comment for the function declaration.
+This command generate the Sx comment for the function declaration.

 ```c
 /*S